If you want to learn all about the biggest Australian cities by population, you’ve come to the right place.

 State: South Australia

 The capital of South Regional Australia, Adelaide earns the nickname “The City of Churches,” but it offers much more than religious landmarks.

 Adelaide is a small enough city to tackle on foot, but this little pocket of Straya has a whole array of landscapes.
 Huge, stunning beaches that rival more famous coastal hotspots like Bondi — but without the same visitor numbers — and an ever-growing hip cafe, restaurant, and bar scene.

 And for when you feel like escaping the rat race for a while, Adelaide has some of the country’s premier wine regions nestled in majestic rolling hills, along with some awesome island destinations just a stone’s throw away.
 It’s also a great jumping-off point for your big Outback trip, and heading north from the city will take you along the tourist trail right into the Red Center and beyond.

 - Take a dip at the stunning beaches of Glenelg and Henley

 - Hike or walk at Cleland Conservation Park

 - Make furry and feathery friends at Gorge Wildlife Park

-- A day trip to unique Kangaroo Island
+- A day trip to the unique Kangaroo Island

 - Experience the beauty of the Fleurieu Peninsula